 Internet Explorer doesn’t work well with our website.
 We recommend using a different browser like Google Chrome.

 Online learning is a rapidly growing business.
-By 2025, the global e-learning market is projected to reach $350 billion – and 90% of companies already offer their employees some form of online learning.
+By 2025, the global e-learning market is projected to reach $350 billion—and 90% of companies already offer their employees some form of online learning.

 Click the links below to skip ahead:

-What is an online teaching platform?
+What are online teaching platforms?

 • Some are standalone platforms; others integrate into your website